 Reading business books to discover new ideas

-So this week we want to share some of the more interesting ideas we came across.
+So this week, we thought we’d share some of the more interesting ideas we’ve come across.
 Ideas you could use in your business.

 Creativity, Inc. - Ed Catmull

-We have to confess we’re big fans of Pixar.
-We recently read Creatvity, Inc. by Ed Catmull, one of the co-founders of Pixar, which gave a great inside view on their business and culture.
+We’re big fans of Pixar, as a business.
+We recently read Creatvity, Inc. by Ed Catmull, one of the co-founders of Pixar.
+It gives a great inside view on their business and culture.

 After all, how do you creatively tell the story of a company considered one of the world’s best at creative storytelling?

 Well of course, it does it by telling a great story.
 Lots of great stories about Pixar in fact.

 How they work.
 How the teams and leaders interact with each other.
 The processes, the environment and the way they do things.
 Many practical tips you could take into any business to improve creativity.

 We especially recommend the chapter on “Fear and Failure”.